gongziyida/Course-Projects/Memory-Allocator-and-Shell/README.md

 This project actually contains two parts:
   * implementing a simple memory allocator;
   * implementing a full functioning shell (except operations like arrow up and down to select historical commands, and tab to autocompletion.)

+# Acknowledgement
+Parts of the basic structure of the files are provided or written by my instructor, Jarrett Billingsley.